quantiacs/documentation/en/source/reference/evaluation.md

 qnout.write(weights)
 ```

-After the weights have been computed, you can calculate the statistics in order to evaluate the algorithm in the
+After computing the weights, you can calculate statistics to evaluate the algorithm in the
-In-Sample periods using:
+In-Sample period:

 ```python
 stat = qnstats.calc_stat(data, weights.sel(time=slice("2006-01-01", None)))